Thinking about Blood

 The Iowa Women’s Health Study used a food frequencies questionnaire to learn about the nutrition and health status of over 35,000 women over several years.
 One evaluation found that eating cruciferous vegetables and especially broccoli was associated with a lower risk of non-Hodgkin’s lymphoma.

 A recent study (2014) published in Prostate Cancer and Prostatic Disease supports the notion that increasing foods such as pomegranate, green tea, broccoli and turmeric can be beneficial.
 One hundred ninety-nine men took part in this double blind, placebo controlled randomized trial.
 All of these men were under active surveillance or watchful waiting after being diagnosed with localized prostate cancer.
-One group received a placebo and the other group received receive an oral capsule containing a blend of pomegranate, green tea, broccoli and turmeric for 6 months.
+One group received a placebo and the other group received receive an oral capsule containing a blend of pomegranate, green tea, broccoli and turmeric supplement for 6 months.
 The study monitored the rise in PSAs for each group.
 The median rise PSAs of the group receiving the capsule with the food supplement blend was 14.7% the placebo groups median rise PSA was 78.5%.
 The statistically significant difference was 63.8%.

 How You Cook Matters